manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

 to be merged,
 and merged quickly.
-Risky and less valuable changes are very unlikely to be merged, and may be rejected outright rather than receive iterations of review.
+Risky and less valuable changes are unlikely to be merged, and may be rejected outright rather than receive iterations of review.